 Lactate Dehydrogenase Function

-Lactate dehydrogenase is present within all the cells of your body, and works to maintain homeostasis in the absence of oxygen.
 While this may seem like a rare event, even simple exercise can lead to oxygen deprivation in certain tissues.
 Lactate dehydrogenase allows these tissues to continue to produce energy, without oxygen.
-This causes lactic acid buildup in your muscles and tissues, and is partially responsible for the “burn” felt while you exercise strenuously.
+This causes lactic acid buildup in your muscles and tissues, and it is partially responsible for the “burn” felt while you exercise strenuously.
 When oxygen returns to the muscles, the lactic acid will be converted back into pyruvate and the sensation will cease.

 Lactate Dehydrogenase Test